 Prior to becoming AFBF President, Mr. Stallman was president of the Texas Farm Bureau.
 He became a member of AFBF's board of directors in 1994.

-A 1974 honors graduate of the University of Texas, Mr. Stallman joined the family farm operation in 1975.
+A 1974 honors graduate of the University of Texas at Austin, Mr. Stallman joined the family farm operation in 1975.

 In addition to Farm Bureau involvement, Mr. Stallman has been selected to serve on various state and federal committees.
 In 2007, the President appointed Mr. Stallman to serve as a member of the White House Advisory Committee for Trade Policy and Negotiations (ACTPN).

-In June 2001, Mr. Stallman began serving on the Advisory Committee on International Economic Policy (ACIEP), the State Department’s principal advisory panel regarding international economic issues.
+From 2001 until 2014, Mr. Stallman served on the Advisory Committee on International Economic Policy (ACIEP), the State Department's principal advisory panel regarding international economic issues.

 From 2001 until 2011, Mr. Stallman served on the board of trustees for the Farm Foundation, a nonprofit organization.